superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 6. Fallback on the desktop with social media platforms like WhatsApp, Twitter, Facebook and LinkedIn.

 == Changelog ==

+= 2.5 =
+Release Date: May 31st, 2024
+Gutenberg block, more customizations, and new features to make a Super Share button for your website.
+[Read our release post](https://superwebshare.com/2-5-release)

+New Features:
+* Added option to select the fallback social icons to be shown
+* Added fallback icons like Mastodon, Telegram, Pinterest, and Email
+* Added option to change the order of fallback social icons
+* Added Gutenberg block for floating button
+* Added Elementor widget for floating button
+* Option to add a custom URL, title, and description for shortcodes
+* Tested the code using Plugin Checker and PHPCS

+Enhancement:
+* Add "noopener" to the fallback social links
+* String "Link copied!" can now be translated
+* AMP settings will now only show when the supported AMP plugins are installed on the website
+* Changed Twitter logo to X

+Bugfix:
+* Fixed the settings changing to 'disable' for posts when the post status is changed using the Overview

 = 2.4 =
 Release Date: February 12th, 2023